5-Minute Microwave Brownies from Scratch — Quick, Fudgy, and Kid-Friendly

 Instructions

-• Mix in 3/4 cup (90 g) all-purpose flour and 1/2 cup (64 g) cocoa powder (not Dutched) and 1 teaspoon instant espresso (if using) at low speed just until the flour disappears.
+• Mix in dry ingredients: in 3/4 cup (90 g) all-purpose flour and 1/2 cup (64 g) cocoa powder (not Dutched) and 1 teaspoon instant espresso (if using) at low speed just until the flour disappears.

-• Spread into 8″ square, round, or oval glass oven-safe dish.
+• Spread batter: Use an 8″ square, round, or oval glass oven-safe dish.
 Arrange the batter with the spatula to be somewhat thicker around the edges and corners than in the middle.
-This helps to even out the baking.

 Notes